Attraction (horse)

-Attraction (foaled 19 February 2001) is a retired British Thoroughbred racehorse who was bred in Scotland and trained in England.
+Attraction (foaled 19 February 2001) is a retired British Thoroughbred racehorse and broodmare who was bred in Scotland and trained in England.
 She won several important races and was the first horse to win both the 1000 Guineas and the Irish 1,000 Guineas.
 In a career which lasted from 2003 to 2005, she ran fifteen times and won ten races.
 She was also well known for her unusual and distinctive action.

 Background

 Attraction was bred by her owner, the Duke of Roxburghe, at his stud at Floors Castle near Kelso, Scotland.
 She is one of many good horses sired by Efisio and is a half-sister to several minor winners.

 Unlike the overwhelming majority of racehorses, Attraction's female family cannot be traced back to one of the originally accepted Thoroughbred foundation mares.
 The family was therefore considered "half-bred" until it was admitted to the General Stud Book in 1969.

 Attraction was born with crooked forelegs, a flaw that became even more apparent when she galloped.
 Because of this, her breeder believed that it would be impossible to sell her, and decided to race her under his own colours.
 Her action was variously described as resembling "a helicopter" and "a demented haymaker wielding a scythe."
 She was eventually sent into training with Mark Johnston at Middleham, North Yorkshire.